-Not only did the doctors botch the circumcision, they handed Rhode her son, who was screaming in pain, without telling her that anything had gone wrong.
+Not only did the doctors botch the circumcision, they handed Maggie Rhode her son, who was screaming in pain, without telling her that anything had gone wrong.

 “After I went home and I discovered that my son’s penis was not there, I immediately froze, like, oh my God,” Rhode, who is speaking publicly about what happened to Baby Ashton, told My Fox Memphis.

-Complications from circumcision are much more common than parents realize.
+Complications from circumcision much more common than parents realize

-One in 500 boys will experience acute complications from circumcision, according to the American Academy of Pediatrics, and that is probably a conservative estimate.
+One in 500 boys will experience acute complications from circumcision, according to the American Academy of Pediatrics, and that’s probably a conservative estimate.

 One in 500.